Waste management in Japan: Waste disposal

 In 2014, 437 million tons of waste was produced in Japan, of which 44 million tons, or about 10%, was municipal waste and the remaining 393 million tons was industrial waste.
-(Note: It is important to note that this figure and others from this source do not directly correspond to the weight of unusable materials.
+(Note: This figure and others from this source do not directly correspond to the weight of unusable materials.
 For example, of this total, 36.2% is classified as having been disposed of through "dewater, thickening, and drying", which refers to evaporation of sludge waste, which is mostly water by weight.
 This figure is not reported in data for some European countries, making a direct comparison of disposal methods difficult.)
 In 2016, the 43 million tons of municipal waste was generated, about 925 grams per day for each person living in Japan.
 This continued a downward trend in both the total amount of household garbage produced and per-capita production that has been visible following recycling laws passed in the 1990s.
 Major disposal methods for waste in Japan include incineration, recycling, landfill and backfilling.